-Oakland County's collective property values remain the highest of all 83 counties in Michigan, and represents 16.4% of the state's total value (Oakland County's population represents only approximately 12.6% of Michigan's total).
-The majority of the County's taxable value is within the residential class of property, which is approximately 74.6% of the total property tax base.
+Oakland County's collective property values remain the highest of all 83 counties in Michigan, and represents 16.6% of the state's total value (Oakland County's population represents only approximately 12.6% of Michigan's total).
+The majority of Oakland County's taxable value is within the residential class of property, which is approximately 74.7% of the total property tax base.

-The county continues to exercise a prudent and conservative approach to tax revenues by controlling the millage rate levied on the tax base.
+The County continues to exercise a prudent and conservative approach to tax revenues by controlling the millage rate levied on the tax base.
 Millage rate is the rate at which property taxes are levied on property.
 A mill is 1/1000 of a dollar.

 Property taxes are computed by multiplying the taxable value of the property by the number of mills levied.
-The county millage rate for the July 1, 2018 property tax levy remained at 4.04 mills (out of a maximum authorized levy of 4.1125 mills) for operations, one of the lowest county tax rates in Michigan.
+The county millage rate for the July 1, 2019 property tax levy remained at 4.04 mills (out of a maximum authorized levy of 4.0787 mills) for operations, one of the lowest county tax rates in the State of Michigan.

-The 2018 market value of property in Oakland County was approximately \$143.7 billion, an increase of approximately \$5.7 billion from 2017 to 2018 (4.15%).
-Taxable Value (TV), the calculation on which property tax revenue is based, increased 4.71%.
-This is the sixth year of increase in property value following five consecutive years of decline and is further evidence that Oakland County's economy is strong.
+The 2019 market value of property in Oakland County was approximately \$153.4 billion, an increase of approximately \$9.7 billion from 2018 to 2019 (6.74%).

+The Taxable Value (TV), which is the calculation on which property tax revenue is based, increased 5.24%.
+This is the seventh year of increase in property value following five consecutive years of decline and is further evidence that Oakland County's economy is strong.
 Changes in the county's taxable value and tax levies are depicted in Figures 3 and 4.